sgn/resume/_posts/2019-05-09-the-saga-of-gpg.md

 ---

 In the last 12 months, my most active time with FLOSS.
-I've used 4 GnuPG keys (5 if you wanna count the 0x10BD5567).
+I've used 4 OpenPGP keys (5 if you wanna count the 0x10BD5567).

 [The first one][1] was revoked since I think 2048 bits for master key is too small.